Employees today want more than just a paycheque at the end of the month.

 Read on to find out.

 Performance bonuses are a significant motivator for employees, as it essentially gives them a sense of ownership over their work, and it validates their efforts in the company.
-In fact, it was the most important benefit for 70% of respondents in the National Society of High School Scholars’ 2018 Career Interest Survey.
+It also indicates that the company recognises their efforts and is keen to reward their steady development.

 Many working professionals consider health insurance to be far more important than a pay raise due to the high costs of healthcare.
 Indeed, it effectively lifts a considerable amount of pressure off employees’ shoulders, and it helps them feel like they’re part of a company that cares for their overall wellbeing.